Mintbase/Grants-Program/applications/nft_product_analytics_suite.md

 - Blockchain companies and NFT-based Solutions
 - NFT artists and content creators

-Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+Are there any other projects similar to yours in the Substrate / Mintbase / Kusama ecosystem?

 - There are projects that index the chain, but none that are specifically tracking metrics that are related to NFTs both on and off chain